AckslD/swenv.nvim/README.md

 ### Auto Environment

-Using a file named **venv** in your projects root folder, it will automatically set the virtual-env for such environment.
+Using a file named **.venv** in your projects root folder, it will automatically set the virtual-env for such environment.

 #### Dependency